 In this last case, you just specify to weight successes by the number of observations that you had for each data point.
 This weighting is important when you do more advanced analyses, like growth curve analysis with transformations on your data (e.g. empirical logit) as you can tell your model how much to “trust” each data point.
 But for our cases so far, this is all we need to know about the weights argument.

-For these exercises we’ll use simulated data sets from the inputs folder.
 This data was saved as a .csv, so we need to use

 read_csv() to load the data into R.